All Episodes

 Obama is now in charge.

-Obama is inspiring confidence in the American people once again, it all even though it's all BS, because every time Obama opens at pie hole, all he does is try to depress people even further by talking about how the catastrophe is right around the corner, it's worse than we even thought.
+Obama is inspiring confidence in the American people once again, even though it's all BS, because every time Obama opens his pie hole, all he does is try to depress people even further by talking about how the catastrophe is right around the corner.

-You know this is gonna happen.
+You know this is going to happen.

-The market is on its own is fixing this.
+The market is on its own.

-His head was down, depressed and so forth.
+His head was down, depressed, and so forth.

 I don't know if you were depressed over the fact that you didn't come up with this on your own, which you should have, or if you were just depressed at the solid reasoning that I presented to you.

-Because if you persist in living in reality, and then you're going to turn on the drive-by's, and you're going to hear an alternate reality, and you are going to go nuts.
+Because if you persist in living in reality, and then you're going to turn on the drive-bys, and you're going to hear an alternate reality, and you are going to go nuts.

-I I'm not denying any of this.
+I'm not denying any of this.

 I'm not denying the 1% bump.

-Real estate markets coming back.
+Real estate market's coming back.

 Of course, the real estate market's coming back.